Getting Around

 In the theatre district, you'll find the Opera House, Colonial Theatre, Wilbur Theatre, Shubert Theatre and the Wang Center for the Performing Arts.
 Outside of the theatre district, you'll also find The Huntington, The American Repertory Theatre, The Lyric Stage, The Calderwood Pavilion and the Emerson Majestic Theatre.

-Boston Ballet, known for its classical and modern works, is one of the best in the world.
+Dance performances remain a cultural strong point in Boston and the Boston Ballet, known for its classical and modern works, is one of the best in the world.

-Boston Symphony Orchestra and the Boston Pops, which plays lighter, more popular classis and show tunes perform at Symphony Hall.
+The world renowned Boston Symphony Orchestra and the Boston Pops, which plays lighter, more popular classis and show tunes perform at Symphony Hall.

 Go to a Sporting Event